ibm-apiconnect/apic-hybrid-cloud-enablement/datapower-config/crypto-samples/README.md

 ## NOTE:

 We have removed sample (fake) PEM files from the repository.
-It is much better for users to generate keys & certificates as explained in [DataPower Config without WebGUI](../DataPower-Config-without-WebGUI.md).
+You can generate keys & certificates as explained in [DataPower Config without WebGUI](../DataPower-Config-without-WebGUI.md).